-Since its inception, the Fund has approved a total of 54 projects in 29 countries valued at US\$1.18 billion.
+Since its inception, the Fund has approved a total of 57 projects in 29 countries valued at US\$ 1.22 billion.
 The social impact of the financed projects is significant as the income generated is used to support comprehensive human development in education and health, as well as other charitable activities, thereby meeting the wishes of waqf (APIF donors/investors).
 These projects also provide jobs for people and ensure sustainability of livelihoods for them and their families.
 Furthermore, the value of the developed Waqf properties have increased many times as they have turned into quality income generating assets.

-In terms of performance, the Fund has approved four Waqf projects at a total value of US\$ 38.53 million during the period from 01/01/2019 to 31/12/2019.
-These approvals include two projects in Member Countries (Senegal and Lebanon) and two projects in Non-Member Countries (United States of America and United Kingdom).
+In terms of performance, the Fund has approved five new projects for a total value of US\$ 51.47 million during the period from 1/1/2020 to 31/12/2020.

+These approvals included three projects in Member Countries (two in Saudi Arabia and one in Guinea) and two projects in Non-Member Countries (United States of America and Kenya).

-Financially, the Fund has achieved satisfactory results and the net income for the year amounted to US\$ 3.10 million.
-The IsDB is pleased to announce the decision of the Board of Executive Directors to distribute dividends amounting 3% of the paid-up capital of the Fund.
+Financially, the Fund has achieved satisfactory results and the net income for the year amounted to US\$ 2.55 million.
+The IsDB is pleased to announce the decision of the Board of Executive Directors to distribute dividends amounting 2.6% of the paid-up capital of the Fund.

-All these achievements reflect APIF's efforts, with the support of the participants, particularly towards portfolio diversification, deployment of resources in different geographical locations and penetration into new markets for the development of the waqf sector.
+All these achievements reflect APIF's team efforts, with the support of the participants, particularly towards portfolio diversification, deployment of resources in different geographical locations and penetration into new markets for the development of the waqf sector.

 APIF has achieved these objectives in line with its clear strategy for continuous growth, and it will, InshAllah, continue to pursue all possible efforts to meet the objectives set by its shareholders.

 Therefore, we should all take pride in the leading role that APIF is playing in the revival of the Sunnah of Waqf and raising awareness about this noble cause.